The Best Gaming Console For Girls

 The Adventures of Willy Beamish is a graphic adventure game developed by Dynamix and published in 1991 by Sierra On-Line.
 The player takes on the role of nine-year-old Willy Beamish in a game that somewhat parodies the adventure genre.

 Double Switch is an adventure interactive movie video game originally released for Sega CD, Sega Saturn and Microsoft Windows and later remastered for mobile, Steam, PlayStation 4 and Nintendo Switch.
-The game was produced by Digital Pictures and had a similar “trap-em-up” format to Space Panic , Heiankyo Alien , and their earlier game, .
+The game was produced by Digital Pictures and has a similar “trap-em-up” format to Space Panic , Heiankyo Alien , and Digital Pictures’s earlier game, .